Burke-Lauenroth-Lab/workflow_guidelines/README.md

-# Github workflow for SOILWAT, Rsoilwat, and SoilWat_R_Wrapper
+# Github workflow for SOILWAT, Rsoilwat, and SoilWat_R_Wrapper (SWSF)
 ------

-Version: Sep 16, 2016
+* Version: Sep 16, 2016, modified Nov 23, 2016
-Authors: Alexander Reeder, Daniel Schlaepfer
+* Authors: Alexander Reeder, Daniel Schlaepfer

 We use the ['Github flow'](https://guides.github.com/introduction/flow/) (a 'feature branch workflow') as the basis for our projects.
 Suggestions and improvements are welcome.
 The workflow description is based on terminal/console 'git' commands; the GUI program ['GitHub Desktop'](https://desktop.github.com/) for Mac OSX and Microsoft Windows allows for visually friendly handling of pull requests, merges, commits, branches, and diffs, but lacks some advanced features (e.g., management of sub-modules).